espterm/espterm-firmware/README.md

 - Presently we have a working **1-way terminal** (UART->ESP->Browser) with real-time update via websocket.
   The terminal should support multiple sockets at once (not tested).

+- All ANSi sequences that make sense, as well as control codes like Backspace and CR / LF are implemented.
+  Set colors with your usual `\e[31;1m` etc (see Wikipedia). `\e` is the hex code 0x18 or dec 27, or ESC.
+  This may be hard to type on a desktop terminal emulator, if you're trying it with a USB-serial dongle.
+  It'll be easy with the microcontroller, of course.

 - The buttons or other input from the browser don't work yet.